kass173/Project-4/README.md

 ## Data Model Implementation

-We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`)
+We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`.

-The data is cleaned, normalized, and standardized prior to modeling (5 points)
+The cleaned, normalized, and standardized data was achieved as part of our pre-processing work at the begining of the project and prior to modeling.
+This is evidenced under the `resources` files starting with `Star9999_raw` then further formating within the `Clean_stars.csv` and lastly leading to our final `Final_Stars.csv` which is our fully formatted and cleaned dataset file.

 The model utilizes data retrieved from SQL or Spark (5 points)